christensenacademy/christensen-academy/modules/beginning-actionscript/textpage/textpage.md

 ##Fixing Errors
 *"Everybody makes mistakes.
 Everybody has those days." --Miley Cyrus*

+*"Sometimes it pays to stay in bed on Monday, rather than spending the rest of the week debugging Monday's code." --Christopher Thompson*

 ####Compiler Errors
 When you run your program--ctrl+enter (Windows) or command+return (Mac)--your ActionScript code gets *compiled* and an SWF file is generated.
 What exactly "compiling" means is somewhat irrelevant right now.
-Just realize that Flash attempts to find *compiler errors* before your program actually runs.
+Just realize that Flash attempts to find compiler errors before your program actually runs.
 These errors will be shown to you in the Compiler Errors panel.

 ![An example of the Actions layer](http://www.christensenacademy.org/modules/beginning-actionscript/textpage/compiler-error.png)